 Kimberly Flint-Hamilton joined St. Lawrence as its first Associate Dean for Diversity and Inclusion in January of 2017.

-Flint-Hamilton was previously Professor and Chair of the Department of Sociology and Anthropology at Stetson University in DeLand, Florida, where she worked for the 17 years.
+Flint-Hamilton was previously Professor and Chair of the Department of Sociology and Anthropology at Stetson University in DeLand, Florida, where she worked for nearly 18 years.
 There, she was appointed by the university president to serve on its Diversity Inclusion Task Force, trained faculty and administrators on Intergroup Dialogue Pedagogy, and co-chaired an annual daylong symposium, titled “Inclusive Excellence in Teaching.”

 “Dr. Flint-Hamilton brings to St. Lawrence an outstanding record of excellence in intercultural education and a strong understanding of the centrality of diversity to our institutional mission,” said Karl Schonberg, Vice President and Dean of Academic Affairs.
 “She will help us to ensure that our values of inclusivity, support, and celebration of every member of our community are fully realized in all aspects of the University’s life.”

 During the St. Lawrence search, Tolliver said three admirable qualities began to emerge in Flint-Hamilton as he got to know her over the course of several months.

 “Through about a dozen lengthy conversations I had with Kimberly during the course of our search, through the conversations the committee had throughout the search process, and the conversations I had with those who have known and worked with her previously, a very clear image began to emerge of what drives her approach: intelligence, integrity and insight.
 The committee came to learn about how motivated she is when it comes to diversity and inclusion due to her own scholarship and her own experiences.”